 In the bottom left corner, you can see columns.
 These are remains of the house of Ahiel.

 The name ‘Ahiel’ appears on potsherds Found among the ruins of this house.
 The House of Ahiel is a ‘four-room house”— a typical Israelite dwelling consisting of three parallel spaces closed off by a fourth.
 The roof beams were supported by pillars, part of which can be seen here.
 It is reasonable to assume that this/Was a two-story dwelling.
 To the right of the building is a stone toilet seat.
 Its presence adjacent to the house attests to the high standard of living of its residents.

 Source: sign on site.

-And now let’s head to Ancient Tomb Lookout (POI #4).
+And now, let’s head to Ancient Tomb Lookout (point of interest #4).

 Ancient Tomb Lookout

 At the Ancient Tomb Lookout, you will see the following sign.